jeffsp/proctemp/README.md

 '--debug=0' with '--debug=1' and the second '--debug=0' with '--debug=2'.
 If
 you have it setup correctly, you should start receiving email alerts every 10 minutes that your CPU or GPU temperature is too high and every 2 minutes that your CPU or GPU temperature is critical.
-When you are convinced it is setup correctly, change the debug's back to 0's or you will get tons of emails.